Cost of Living in Phoenix, AZ [2025]

 Miscellaneous | 105.9 | 93.7 | 100 |

-If you're looking to save some money in the Phoenix area, you can look to communities with a lower cost of living.
-The average cost of living in Coolidge is 4.1% lower than the national average and 2.0% lower than the U.S. average.
+Coolidge has the lowest cost of living in the Phoenix area.
+The average cost of living in Coolidge is 4.1% lower than the Arizona average and 2.0% lower than the U.S. average.

 Cost of Living | Coolidge | Arizona | U.S. |